Making up a substantial part of the lipids (naturally occurring molecules) in the human body, fatty acids are an important source of energy.

 What Are the Health Benefits of Linoleic Acid?

-research undertaken by the Harvard School of Public Health, consuming more linoleic acid via vegetable oil, nuts, and seeds, rather than the saturated fat found in dairy and red meat, can actually lower the risk of coronary heart disease (CHD).
+According to research undertaken by the Harvard School of Public Health, consuming more linoleic acid via vegetable oil, nuts, and seeds, rather than the saturated fat found in dairy and red meat, can actually lower the risk of coronary heart disease (CHD).

 Replacing either the saturated fat or carbohydrates in your diet with vegetable oils can lead to significant benefits with regard to heart health.
 Clinical trials have suggested that, by replacing saturated fat with linoleic acid, your total and LDL cholesterol are reduced.
 Additionally, there is evidence that linoleic acid improves blood pressure and insulin sensitivity.